uriel1998/orindi/README.md

 * Enable use of [courier-maildrop](http://www.courier-mta.org/maildrop/) instead of procmail.
 * See if procmail has to wait between deliveries
 * Use errorcodes (sys.exit(3) for example) to indicate non-match?
-* Try use of dehtml instead of pypandoc

 ### Roadmap: